ribarrag/Data_visualizations/Final_PartI.md

 However, next comes the negative impact of two cases: Instagram and Tiktok.
 Although the evidence is limited, there is some research that points toward some negative effects: on mental health and addictive behavior.
 The mood of the audience will turn pesimistic or even alarmed.

 And I close with the call action, which will be along the lines of :
-- Parentd should get more involved in their children's use of social media
+- Parents should get more involved in their children's use of social media
 - There are some tools available that help parents monitor and limit social media use.
 We should be aware of these tools, and use them.
 - Perhaps very few or no one in the audience will be a parent, but they might have relatives who are parents to young children, or have relatives who are children, so people in the audience can also: spread the word among family who have kids, and get involved in the use of social media by the children in their families.